Happy, healthy, plants grown by experts and shipped right to your doorstep.

 Home & Garden Fulfillment Network

-The Filbert, aka Hazelnut (Corylus Americana) is an excellent, larger, native shrub which can be used in more naturalized areas and windbreaks.
+The Filbert, aka Hazelnut (Corylus Americana) is an excellent, larger, native shrub that can be used in more naturalized areas and windbreaks.
 Try it as a perfect freeform screening plant with benefits.

 American Hazelnut is one of the best species of the native Oak savannah.
 It is a classic addition to edible landscapes and will provide edible nuts in the fall.